 This course is targeted towards managers and other change agents within organizations.
 Organizational change fosters the development of competency in skills necessary during all phases of the planned change process, from diagnosis to interventions to evaluation.
 Organizational change issues are critically examined, and case studies, exercises, and assessments are utilized to better understand change from organizational, group, and individual levels.

-EM 615 Applied Marketing for Engineers and Operations Managers

-Prerequisite: Graduate standing.
-An intensive study of modern marketing fundamentals in a diverse global economy; a study of the decision-making problems encountered by marketing managers, using lectures and case studies.
+EM 615 Applied Marketing for Engineers and Operations Managers economy; a study of the decisionmaking problems encountered by marketing managers, using lectures and case studies.
 2 credits.